 Regardless of you athletic talent, your grades and test scores will make the biggest difference in admissions and financial aid outcomes.
 Many colleges have academic scholarships or grant money that is awarded to students and student athletes who demonstrate academic achievement.
 High academic achievement means you will be accepted into more colleges, thus expanding your options and allowing you to be more critical in the decision process.
 Tuition costs will be much less each year, and you give yourself reason to stand out from the pack.

-Outside of being ranked in the top 100 nationally, or being seen at summer camps or competitions, college coaches won’t know you exist unless you reach out to them.
+Outside of being ranked in the top 100 nationally, or being seen at sports camps or competitions, college coaches won’t know you exist unless you reach out to them.
 Here are a few rules of engagement when dealing with college coaches:

 - Be an effective communicator – Student athletes (not parents) should write or email the coach when appropriate.
 He or she should always reply whenever the coach reaches out.